interlink-hq/interLink/README.md

 - ScancelPath -> path to your Slurm's scancel binary
 - VKTokenFile -> path to a file containing your token fot OAuth2 proxy authentication.
 - CommandPrefix -> here you can specify a prefix for the programmatically generated script (for the slurm plugin).
 Basically, if you want to run anything before the script itself, put it here.
+- ExportPodData -> a boolean value needed to instruct InterLink if you wish to export ConfigMaps or Secrets.
+- DataRootFolder -> The folder where the exported data will be saved.
+Additional subfolders will be created for each pod and volume.
 - Tsocks -> true or false values only.
 Enables or Disables the use of tsocks library to allow proxy networking.
 Only implemented for the Slurm sidecar at the moment.
 - TsocksPath -> path to your tsocks library.
 - TsocksLoginNode -> specify an existing node to ssh to.
 It will be your "window to the external world"